alexbr9007/Django_Tutorials/djangodocker/README.md

     In case you cannot do it with the command from above use the following:

-    bug that is in `src.djangodocker.urls` from the `settings.py`.

     `heroku run bash -a djangodocker`
     `cd src`
     `python3 manage.py makemigrations`

-possible bug, if you cannot make migrations then you need to modify the settings file and edit `src.djangodocker.urls` to `djangodocker.urls`

 ### Additional notes